Penalty (ice hockey): Match penalty

 A player who receives a match penalty is ejected.
 A match penalty is imposed for deliberately injuring another player or attempting to injure another player.
 Many other penalties automatically become match penalties if injuries actually occur: under NHL rules, butt-ending, goalies using blocking glove to the face of another player, head-butting, kicking, punching an unsuspecting player, spearing, and tape on hands during altercation must be called as a match penalty if injuries occur.
 Under IIHF rules, match penalty used to be imposed for kneeing and checking to the head or neck area if injuries occurred; since the 2023/24 edition of IIHF rules, match penalty has been removed from the rules and a major penalty with a game misconduct penalty should be imposed for dangerous actions.

-NHL referees are required to use on-ice video review for all match penalties in order to either confirm the call or reduce the call to a minor penalty.
+NHL referees are required to use on-ice video review for all match penalties to either confirm the call or reduce the call to a minor penalty.

 The team of the offending player must choose a substitute player to place in the box from any of the eligible players, excluding the goaltender.
 The substitute serves a five-minute penalty similar to a major penalty (except in overtime, goals scored against the penalized team do not end the penalty early).
 If the goaltender receives a match penalty, another player serves the time so that the team may immediately insert a backup.
 In most cases, offending players are suspended from the next game their team plays, and often face hearings with the possibility of a lengthier ban.
 In the NHL, a match penalty and a game misconduct are virtually identical in application.
 However, a match penalty carries a larger fine, and the offending player is suspended indefinitely until the Commissioner rules on the issue.

 In NCAA hockey, a similar penalty called a game disqualification results in automatic suspension for the number of games equal to the number of game disqualification penalties the player has been assessed in that season.

 For statistical purposes, match penalty is counted as fifteen minutes in NHL (since 2022, previously ten minutes) and as twenty-five minutes under the IIHF rules.

 Match penalties can also be used in cases where severe unsportsmanlike conduct has occurred, such as taunting that is offensive on the basis of race, sexual orientation, etc., as well as acts that are exceptionally disrespectful to an opponent or official regardless of whether or not an injury occurred.
-An example of this occurred when New York Rangers defenseman K'Andre Miller was assessed such a penalty for spitting on Los Angeles Kings defenseman Drew Doughty during a game at Madison Square Garden on February 26, 2023.
+An example of this occurred when New York Rangers defenseman K'Andre Miller was assessed such a penalty for spitting on Los Angeles Kings defenseman Drew Doughty during a game at Madison Square Garden on 26 February 2023.